dennisXZX/web-developer-notes/Angular.md

 #### Component lifecycle hooks

 - ngOnInit: perform component initialization or retrieve data from backend server
-- ngOnChanges: perform action after change to @input() properties
+- ngOnChanges: perform action every time change happens to @input() properties
 - ngOnDestroy: perform cleanup

 To use lifecycle hook, we need to import and implement its interface.